• Frequently Asked Questions •

 Due to their huge size beta-glucans do not pass the intestinal wall easily.
 To increase the chances of beta-glucan entering the blood-stream it's common sense to have as little 'competition' as possible present.
 So no solid foods or fiber-rich smoothies !

-Research found that the absorption / therapeutic effect of beta-glucans is improved when combined with vitamin C (ascorbic acid).
+Research suggested that the absorption / therapeutic effect of beta-glucans improves when combined with vitamin C (ascorbic acid).
 The type or amount is not important: 20 - 50mg of the cheapest type will do.
-See e.g. this article - a Google search for 'beta-glucan vitamin C' will return many more results.
+See e.g. this article - a Google search for 'beta-glucan vitamin C' will return more results.
 Combining the intake with fresh juice containing vitamin C is also okay!

 Vitamin C will also improve the absorption of iron.